markella-moraitou/Gorilla_dental_calculus/README.md

 ## Functional profiling and analysis

 - F1_HUMAnN2: Functional profiling using HUMAnN2
-- F2_functional_stats: Rscripts for the analysis of the functional profiling output (identify subspecies associated biological processes, quantify contributions of different taxa to biological processes, etc.)
+- F2_functional_stats: Rscripts for the analysis of the functional profiling output (identify subspecies-associated biological processes, quantify contributions of different taxa to biological processes, etc.)

 ## Metagenomes-assembled genomes (MAGs)